jessica-c-lee/bayesian-curve-fitting/README.md

   - HDI low: Highest Density Interval lower limit
   - HDI high: Highest Density Interval upper limit
   - p(direction): proportion of the posterior that is positive or negative (whatever is most probable)
-  - ROPE low: Region of Practical Equivalence lower limit (-0.1 SD)
+  - ROPE low: Region of Practical Equivalence lower limit
-  - ROPE high: Region of Practical Equivalence upper limit (+ 0.1 SD)
+  - ROPE high: Region of Practical Equivalence upper limit
   - p(ROPE): proportion of the posterior that lies within the ROPE

 ## Contact